 Waaromkiesjij.nl for the Dutch elections

-We experienced that it is difficult, if not near-impossible to have a political discussion with strangers — let alone with those who have a vastly different opinion.
+It is difficult, if not near-impossible to have a political discussion with strangers — let alone with those who have a vastly different opinion.
 As mentioned, these barriers, both geographical or based on demographics, have always existed but it seems as if ‘the Internet’ neglects to seize the opportunity when it comes to inclusive politics.

 People on Facebook flock together with like-minded people.
 Sure, there is a little room for discussion, but a well-intended comment underneath a shared article often invites a misinformed reply, a racist slur, an anti-semitic remark, a sexist ‘joke’, and so on.
 There is no discussion when no one expects you to listen — you don’t get points (likes) for listening.